hernandezhdd/Dataton-2022/README.md

 Busquet Lucas, Hernández Hugo, Iriarte Tomás

 We needed to predict whether a certain employee would be terminated next quarter.
 We began by loading the dataset and cleaning the data.
 Changing the data types and fixing NaN values.
-After inspecting the dataset and choosing certain features, we ran a Random Forest Classifier.
-This did not have a good performance, due to heavily unbalanced classes (15 Existing to 1 Terminated).
+After inspecting the dataset and gaining some insight, we chose certain features and ran a Random Forest Classifier.
+This did not have a good performance, due to heavily unbalanced classes (Globally 10 Existing to 1 Terminated).

 <p align="center">
   <img src="https://user-images.githubusercontent.com/71747228/179608935-7b7f6b42-215b-43c2-83b4-9c8805f294f1.png" />